Oil Pulling for White Teeth: 5 Shocking Results You Can See in 14 Days

 • What “Oil Pulling for White Teeth” DOES (The Science): Research, such as a study published in the Nigerian Medical Journal, confirms that oil pulling is “as effective as chlorhexidine” (a chemical in medical mouthwash) at reducing plaque-induced gingivitis and oral bacteria.
 This reduction is the key to its whitening and health benefits.

 • What it DOESN’T do: There is zero scientific evidence that oil pulling “detoxifies” your liver, kidneys, or blood.
 Its benefits are localized to your oral cavity.
+It does not replace brushing and flossing.

 oil pulling for white teeth

-Before we dive into the results, let’s clarify what the practice actually entails.
+What exactly is it?
 Understanding the “how” is key to unlocking the benefits of oil pulling for white teeth.

 The principle behind oil pulling for white teeth is twofold: the oil’s cleansing action acts like a natural solvent.
 When you swish it picks up the plaque, the toxins and the bacteria- the primary cause of the surface stains, yellowing and dullness.
 Mechanical cleaning action lowers the bacterial burden and rids extrinsic stains in the enamel, resulting in a healthier, more naturally whitish smile without harsh chemicals.

-H3: The Ancient History vs. Modern Hype
+The Ancient History vs. Modern Hype

 • Ancient History: Originating in India thousands of years ago, it was traditionally used to treat more than 30 systemic diseases, from headaches to diabetes.